2 The Basics II: Accidentals and Beats

 The dotted quarter note equals one beat in Example 2.7.6.

-- Example 2.7.6B: The basic division of three eighth notes occurs twice in addition to different combinations of the division and subdivision.
+- Example 2.7.6B: The basic division of three eighth notes occurs twice, along with different combinations of the division and subdivision.

-In Example 2.7.6, notice how longer note values have more space after them, while sixteenth notes are evenly space apart by the smallest distance.
+In Example 2.7.6, observe how longer note values have more space after them, while sixteenth notes are evenly spaced by the smallest distance.

 Beaming

-• When notes with flags fill a beat, the flags merge together as beams.
+- When notes with flags fill a beat, the flags connect as beams.

 Directions: